AI Cover Letter Generator

 To address this need, we need to allow the user to generate their cover letter in a different style without restarting the entire process.

 I presented these insights to the Product Manager, highlighting user feedback and the proposed solution to address the identified need.
-After a discussion and approval, the following changes were incorporated into the cover letter generator.
+After a discussion and approval, a change based on insight 3 was incorporated into the cover letter generator.
+See the side-by-side comparison of the design iterations below:

 Post-Release Results